margaretmf/margaretmf.github.io/keycreativewriting.md

 And then with the colors he strokes his brush.
 <br> He strokes the brush carefully without the need to rush.

-Sometimes his art is so good he can sell it,
+Sometimes his art is so good he can even sell it,
 <br> because he worked hard to capture imagery with a palette.

 <br>